Why are recruiters struggling to make the most of Google for Jobs?

 Employment data are everywhere.
 To stay competitive in today’s recruitment market, employers need to focus on developing their career sites to ensure they provide a good application experience to job seekers.
 The sheer volume of job boards on the market (like Monster, Indeed, and Glassdoor) confuse candidates.
 Where to start?
 What job seekers really want is a simple, quick and easy way to find relevant jobs.
 This was exactly what Google envisioned when they introduced Google for Jobs (GFJ).
 GFJ is a one-stop shop where job seekers use advanced search tools to find the positions that closely match their preferences.

 The search giant has positioned itself to dominate online recruitment.
 However, the platform is not without its issues: recruiting teams are finding it difficult to get their jobs posted and ranked highly.
-This is because of Google’s complex job posting schema requirements.
+Google for Jobs may be friendly for job seekers, but Google for Jobs for employers can be complex and difficult to understand, and optimize for.
+This is because Google for Jobs’ structured data (aka, schema) adds a level of complexity.

 Before diving into the details, let’s look at what makes GFJ so special: